crownstone/website/business/35-telecom.md

 [Flexitricity](https://www.flexitricity.com/en-gb/),
 [Kiwi Power](https://www.kiwipowered.com/) are active.

-The residential market is an important one according to Peppler, working at Ashden, a non-profit in favor of carbon reduction ([source](https://thefuturescentre.org/articles/3360/how-demand-aggregators-are-flexing-energy-system)).
+The residential market is an important one according to a spokesman at [Ashden](https://ashden.org/), a non-profit in favor of carbon reduction.

 <div class="bubble-list">
 	<div class="bubble-right clearfix">